PedrioliLab/docker-readw/README.md

 # A dockerized version of ReAdW.
-The converter for ThermoFinnigan RAW files.
+The converter for Thermo Fisher Scientific RAW files.

+For more information on ReAdW see [this](https://github.com/PedrioliLab/ReAdW) repository.

 ## Building the image

-For more information on ReAdW see [this](https://github.com/PedrioliLab/ReAdW) repository.
+**IMPORTANT**
+This converter relies on DLLs from Thermo Fisher Scientific!
+Before you can build the image make sure to create a ReAdW_DLLs folder:

+    mkdir ReAdW_DLLs

+and to add the following DLLs to it (more information on how to obtain them can be found at the [main](https://github.com/PedrioliLab/ReAdW) ReAdW repository):
+- XRawfile2.dll
+- fileio.dll
+- fregistry.dll

 To build the container please use: